 A wide range of diseases has a causal relation with exposure to PFAS, especially cancer.
 Nevertheless, malignant diseases are not the only health problem exposure to PFAS can lead to, as there are numerous other conditions these harmful substances can cause in the body.

-It is crucial to know that, if you struggle with any other type of cancer than the ones above, you are still eligible for compensation, since toxic exposure is linked to numerous malignant diseases.
+It is crucial to know that, if you struggle with any other type of cancer than the ones above, you might still eligible for compensation, since toxic exposure is linked to numerous malignant diseases.

 Thereby, regardless of the type of cancer you have, we strongly encourage you to contact our attorneys if you are a veteran who was the victim of toxic exposure at Seymour Johnson Air Force Base or the family member of one who was stationed at this military base with them.